 How do bed bugs spread or travel?

 Bed bugs are very effective and efficient travelers.
-Bed bugs do not fly, jump or want to live on humans (compared to head lice who prefer to live in human hair).
+They do not fly, jump, or want to live on humans.
 Bed bugs hitchhike on personal belongings such as luggage or backpacks, or in items such as used furniture, and are transported via humans to new places which they can then infest.

 How fast do bed bugs move?